rordonez/spring-async/README.md

 # spring-async
 The project has been developed using Spring Boot, Spring Hateoas and Spring Data.
-The objective of this project is to show the Async feature add in the specification Servlet 3.0.
+The objective of this project is to show the Async feature added in Servlet 3.0 Specification.

 The API only has a Controller with a POST method.
 The resource's name is /operation.
 To make a new operation, a new POST request is required using the following Json: